tutrie/cmsc435_-final_proj/py-edgar-lite/README.md

 ### Create Companies

-Create a company object for any company that you are interested in retrieving data for by using the Company class with the company's name and CIK number as parameters:
+* Create a company object for any company that you are interested in retrieving data for by using the Company class with the company's name and CIK number as parameters:

 ``` python
 company = Company("Oracle Corp", "0001341439")
 ```

 ### Retrieve Urls
-To retrieve a dictionary of urls to access company excel reports use the get_company_excel_reports_from('report_type') method with the type of the report you want. ('10-K' or '10-Q')
+* To retrieve a dictionary of urls to access company excel reports use the get_company_excel_reports_from('report_type') method with the type of the report you want. ('10-K' or '10-Q')

 ``` python
 urls = company.get_company_excel_reports_from("10-K")
 ```

-To get the url of a company's report from a specific year use get_10k_year('year_number') or get_10q_year_quarter('year_number','quarter_number')
+* To get the url of a company's report from a specific year use get_10k_year('year_number')

 ``` python
 url = company.get_10k_year('2019')
 ```

-To get the url of a company's report from a specific quarter use get_10q_year_quarter('year_number','quarter_number')
+* To get the url of a company's report from a specific quarter use get_10q_year_quarter('year_number','quarter_number')

 ``` python
 url = company.get_10q_year_quarter('2019', '3')
 ```

 ### Download Excel Report
-To download a specific document url you retrieved from the methods above, use download_file(url)
+* To download a specific document url you retrieved from the methods above, use download_file(url)

 ``` python
 url = company.get_10q_year_quarter('2019', '3')
 company.download_file(url)
 ```

-To download all excel reports from 10-K document from the current company, use download_all_10k_reports(self)
+* To download all excel reports from 10-K document from the current company, use download_all_10k_reports(self)

 ``` python
 company.download_10k_reports()
 ```

-To download all excel reports from 10-Q document from the current company, use download_all_10q_reports(self)
+* To download all excel reports from 10-Q document from the current company, use download_all_10q_reports(self)

 ``` python
 company.download_10q_reports()